Pain Management in Newborns

 Course Overview

 Pain management in newborns can be quite complex.
-These patients are non-verbal and are lacking the cognitive skill set to identify pain to a healthcare provider or caretaker.
-While this communication between those under the age of 1 and others is unable to be established, the assessment and management of pain should still be a priority.
-When pain is left untreated it has the potential to create both short and long-term negative outcomes with physiologic, behavioral, and hormonal consequences (1).
+These patients are non-verbal and lack the cognitive skill set to identify pain to a healthcare provider or caretaker.
+While this communication between those under the age of 1 and others cannot be established, the assessment and management of pain should still be a priority.
+When pain is left untreated, it has the potential to create both short and long-term adverse outcomes with physiologic, behavioral, and hormonal consequences (1).

 Course Outline